Domemaestro/Affirmations_App/README.md

 # Affirmations_App
 This is an Android app that displays a list of affirmations along with an image using RecyclerView.
-The user can swipe through the list of affirmations and view the corresponding image.
+The user can scroll through the list of affirmations and view the corresponding image.

 **Features:**